 We evaluate five ablated variants of \approach\ to examine the impact of the critique-refine loop, the role of LLMs in checking alignment constraints in activity diagrams, and the comparative effectiveness of LLMs versus algorithmic methods for checking structural constraints.
 To isolate the impact of the critique-refine loop, one \approach\ variant removes the loop entirely.
 The remaining four variants retain the loop but vary in how the constraints are checked.
 To study the impact of LLM-based alignment checking, we create two groups of variants: one with LLM-based alignment checking and one without, as alignment constraints can only be critiqued using an LLM.
 To compare LLM-based and algorithmic methods for structural constraint checking, we create two variants within each group: one using algorithmic structural constraint checking and the other using LLM-based checks.

-To evaluate activity diagrams generated by the different \approach\ variants, we compare them against their ground-truth counterparts using behavioural matching based on activity diagrams' trace-based operational semantics~\cite{Cook2017}.
-Specifically, we compute a mapping between the nodes of an LLM-generated activity diagram and those of the ground truth.
-Two nodes are considered matched if they exhibit the most similar behaviour, i.e., generate the most similar traces, and have the most similar labels, as determined by the similarity between their word embeddings~\cite{zhang2024mgte, li2023gte}.
+To evaluate activity diagrams generated by the different \approach\ variants, we compare them against their ground-truth counterparts using two complementary methods: (1) a \emph{behavioural matching algorithm} based on the trace-based operational semantics of activity diagrams~\citep{maoz,NejatiSCEZ07,NejatiSCEZ12}, and (2)~an \emph{LLM-based matcher} instructed to compare activity diagrams based on their textual, behavioural, and structural content.
+Both the behavioural and the LLM-based matcher compute a mapping between the nodes of an LLM-generated activity diagram and those of the ground truth.
+Two nodes are considered matched when they exhibit a similar label, behaviour and structure.